simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_06_terraform_providers.md

 - **🛡️ Security best practices** are essential for enterprise deployments

 ### 🔑 Essential Commands Learned

+The provider management commands you've learned form the foundation of effective Terraform operations.
+The `terraform init` command not only downloads and installs providers but also establishes the provider ecosystem for your configuration, setting up the necessary plugin architecture that enables Terraform to communicate with external APIs.
+Understanding the nuances of provider initialization, including upgrade paths and troubleshooting scenarios, is crucial for maintaining reliable infrastructure deployments.

 ```bash
 terraform init              # Download and install providers
 terraform providers         # List installed providers